 A 1 μ H to 10 μ H inductor with a DC current rating at least 25% higher than the maximum load current is recommended for most applications.
 For higher efficiency, choose an inductor with a lower DC resistance.
-A larger-value inductor results in less ripple current and a lower output ripple voltage, but also has a larger physical size, higher series resistance, and lower saturation current.
+An inductor with a larger value results in less ripple current and a lower output ripple voltage, but also has a larger physical size, higher series resistance, and lower saturation current.
 A good rule for determining the inductor value is to allow the inductor ripple current to be approximately 30% of the maximum load current.
 The inductance value can then be calculated with Equation (4):